Home > Analyses > Consumer Defensive > Walmart Inc.

 Analysis of the company’s bankruptcy risk

-Walmart’s Altman Z-Score of 6.5 places it well within the safe zone, indicating a low bankruptcy risk:
+Walmart’s Altman Z-Score places it well within the safe zone, indicating a very low risk of bankruptcy:

 Is the company in good financial health?